Kubernetes CSI Driver#

 During the deployment, the cunoFS CSI Driver deploys the cunoFS license and cloud credentials as Secrets.

-is imported by the Node
+The license Secret is imported by the Node and the Controller through an environment variable.

 Limitations#

-optional feature is currently implemented in this driver.
+Not every existing K8s optional feature is currently implemented in this driver.

 Please contact support@cuno.io for specific feature inquiries.